 Mike has visited Germany for work on several occasions and had the perfect introduction for me to Bavaria, Garmisch-Partenkirchen, which was once two separate towns that were forced to unite by Adolf Hitler prior to the 1936 Olympics.

 It has a rich, and even nefarious history, with Partenkirchen having originated as a Roman town and being a stop on the prosperous trade route from Venice to Augsburg.
-And Garmisch’s history most notable for its infamous witch hunts during the years of 1589-1596.
+Garmisch’s history may be most notable for its infamous witch hunts during the years of 1589-1596.
 A time when the town was so decimated by famine and disease, that it further reduced its small population by declaring over ten percent of its inhabitants “witches” and killed them in ghastly ways, hoping that this would restore prosperity and health to the town.

 Days of dread long gone, the town was everything that I’d hoped that it would be and I was thoroughly enchanted.
 We also wanted to visit Germany’s tallest mountain, Zugspitze, which was an easy drive from Garmisch-Partenkirchen.